PI: Megan L. Killian, PhD

 Geoff joined the Killian Lab in December 2017.
 He graduated from Rutgers University in New Jersey with a BS in Biomedical Engineering in 2017.
 His research focuses on the role of FGF signaling in muscle-tendon crosstalk and tendon healing.

-Megan joined the Killian lab in May 2017.
+Megan joins the Killian lab during the summer when she is home from college, and started with us in May 2017.
 She is a sophomore pursuing a dual-degree BS in Political Science and Biological Science at the University of Pittsburgh.
-She is a 2018 Delaware INBRE Summer Scholar.
+She was a 2018 Delaware INBRE Summer Scholar.
 Her work is focused on identifying the role of Fgf deletion on glial and neuorgenic markers in the brain and limbs.

 Fun fact: I was a Girl Scout for 13 years.